Lornt1666/codex/docs/audit_candidate/normalization_guidelines.md

 - Store normalization scripts with version control tags.
 - Log API sources, response hashes, and rate-limit considerations.
 - Include reproducibility manifest detailing software versions and configuration.
+- Reference legal authorization IDs tied to each dataset and confirm that inputs were obtained without attempting unauthorized key reconstruction or wallet intrusion.